 What kind of activities are done during validation?

-Development activities include prototyping, user interviews, goal analysis.
+Development activities include: prototyping, user interviews, goal analysis.
 Software test activities include usability testing, beta testing, customer acceptance testing.

 What do we test as part of validation?